Regulations for Committees Reporting Directly to Council or one of its Main Committees

 (4) In addition to drawing attention to significant issues that have arisen out of the committee's work over the year in question, the report shall include the committee's opinion on the adequacy and effectiveness of the University's arrangements for:

-(a) risk management, to include the accuracy of the statement of internal control included with the annual statement of accounts;
+(a) risk management, to include the accuracy of the statement of internal control and risk management included with the annual statement of accounts;

 (d) value for money; and

-(e) the management and quality assurance of data submitted to HESA and to HEFCE and other funding bodies.
+(e) the management and quality assurance of data submitted to HESA, the Student Loans Company, HEFCE and other funding bodies.

 (5) The committee's annual report is additional to any other reports the committee considers it appropriate to submit to Council during the year.